 - Insurance policies

-Some of these processes, such as registering a vehicle, have strict deadlines, so avoiding a delay can save you a lot of issues.
+Some processes, such as registering a vehicle, have strict deadlines.
+Avoiding a delay can save you a lot of issues down the road.